ontodev/robot/docs/report.md

 The format will be determined by the extension of the `--output` (e.g., if the output is `report.csv`, the format will be CSV).
 If you'd like to override this, you can include the `--format` option.
 For example, to force YAML format, include `--format YAML`.

+HTML format will either be a "standalone" HTML page, or, if you plan to include this table in an existing HTML page, just the HTML table by including `--standalone false`.
+All HTML content is based on [Bootstrap](https://getbootstrap.com/).

 If you do not provide an `--output` and your format is CSV or TSV, all violations will be printed to the console in that format.
 An `--output` **must** be provided for HTML, JSON, and YAML formats.
 You can also choose to print the details of the first `n` number of violations using `--print <n>`.
 If the format is CSV, it will be printed as comma-separated values, otherwise it will be printed as tab-separated values.
 <!-- DO NOT TEST -->
 ```